benhowell/pgnotifier/README.md

 #### ``restart()``
-(Re)starts notify listener and recreates database connection. *This function is generally not needed in userland.*
+(Re)starts listener thread and recreates database connection. *This function is generally not needed in userland.*

 > [!NOTE]
 > Only necessary under the following conditions: